 Initial project verification is completed for the Credit Project before credits are issued, and periodically over the life of the project as defined in Section 2.4.5 Credit Project Quantification, Monitoring, Qualitative Assessments, and Verification.
-Annual Monitoring Reports must be completed in non-verification years to confirm that conditions are maintained according to the specifications in the Management Plan.
+Annual Monitoring Reports must be completed in non-verification years to confirm that conditions are maintained according to the specifications in the Management or Mitigation Plan.

-After working with the Administrator on the project design, the Credit Project Proponent will contract directly with a third-party Verifier to perform a full verification.
+After working with the Administrator on the project design, the private lands Credit Project Proponent will contract directly with a third-party Verifier to perform a full verification.
 Credit Project Proponents are encouraged to engage in discussions with one another to exchange insights and obtain recommendations regarding the selection of a Verifier.
+A public lands Credit Projects, the Proponent will continue to work with the Administrator throughout project verification.